Basti3n/Work-nShare/README.md

 Here is our source code of Work'n Share project.
-ESGI
+ESGI HAHA